ralismark/ralismark.github.io/_posts/2020-04-21-small-merge.md

 > - Merge two groups into one.
 > - Answer query: How many elements in a certain group have a certain value?

 To answer the second operation, we keep a map of the number of each value instead of just the contents, and use normal DSU.
-When merging, we merge from the group whose map is smaller into the one whose map is larger, thus being able solve the problem in $O(n \log^2 n)$ with each query being $O(\log n)$.
+When merging, we merge from the group whose map is smaller into the one whose map is larger, thus being able solve the problem in $$O(n \log^2 n)$$ with each query being $$O(\log n)$$.

 In particular, this technique is much more useful on trees, where we can entire remove the DSU required to find the root.
 [HackerRank - Coloring Tree][coloring-tree] is a good problem to demonstrate this: